 Ongaku Shōjo (Studio Deen) may include locations in Higashi-Ikebukuro, though I haven’t been able to confirm directly.

 Media and General Interest

-Danro published an article by contents tourism researcher Kawashima Tarō exploring the history of anime tourism to Washinomiya, Kuki, Saitama Prefecture for Lucky Star, including fan-initiated engagement, and paradigm creating official collaboration with the series rights holder Kadokawa.
+Danro published an article by contents tourism researcher Kawashima Tarō exploring the history of seichijunrei to Washinomiya, Kuki, Saitama Prefecture for Lucky Star, including fan-initiated engagement, and paradigm creating official collaboration with the series rights holder Kadokawa.

 Keihan Railway published a press release with full details of its marketing collaboration with Kyoto Teramachi Sanjō no Holmes, including character panels in train stations, series location map, stamp rally, commemorative train tickets, train headmarks and special menu at Juicer Bar (part of the Keihan group).